Documentation

 ---

 Create a hosted chat app on Legion — no SDK integration needed.
-Users chat directly at https://legion-ai.org/chat/:appId with automatic wallet connection.
+Users chat directly at https://legion-ai.org/chat/:appId and authorize it through Legion's standard consent screen on first use.

 ### Creating a Chat App